T-Troll/alienfx-tools/README.md

 ## Disclaimer

 Starting from the release 4.2.1, **Anti-viruses can detect virus into project package**.
-Please add application folder into antivirus exception list.
+Please add application folder into anti-virus exception list.
 You can read why it happened [here](https://github.com/T-Troll/alienfx-tools/wiki/Why-antivirus-complain-about-some-alienfx-tools-components%3F).

+From release 7.0.0 anti-virus do not complain anymore (ACPI access method was changed).

 ## Requirements
 - Alienware light device/Alienware ACPI BIOS (for fan control) present into the system and have USB HID driver active (`alienfx-cli` can work even with missing devices, Dell LightFX needs to be present in the system).